baselinrhq/baselinr/README.md

-# 🧩 ProfileMesh
+# 🧩 Baselinr

-**ProfileMesh** is a modern, open-source data profiling and drift detection framework for SQL-based data warehouses.
+**Baselinr** is a modern, open-source data profiling and drift detection framework for SQL-based data warehouses.
 It automatically profiles datasets, stores metadata and statistics, and detects drift over time.

 ## 🚀 Features